 - Think about it where the cardholder is inaccurate or dishonest, too.
 A dishonest cardholder might be the person who signed up for the account, or they might be someone that has taken one over that was not detected.
 How does your system present friction and challenge to such an individual?
 Understanding how to detect this is the key to reducing losses in a fraud scenario after an authorization was granted.

-ARIA is Quavo’s fraud management AI, revolutionary for an industry desperately in need of more automation than even the best solutions and Issuers have developed to date.
-Discover how she can change the way issuers are investigating fraud claims and the benefits that come along with it.
+ARIA™ is Quavo’s newest solution to an industry desperately in need of more automation than even the best solutions and issuers have developed to date.
+Discover how she can change the way issuers are investigating disputes and the benefits that come along.

 Consistent Decisions – Humans are notoriously bad at making consistent decisions.
-An issuer’s Cardholder and business deserve a thorough and consistent dispute investigation every time.
-Auditors and Compliance demand it.
-ARIA can deliver.
+An issuer’s cardholder and business deserve a thorough and reliable dispute investigation every time.
+Auditors and compliance demand it.
+ARIA™ can deliver.

 Instant Feedback – Issuers are up against tight timeframes to conduct an investigation and increased pressure to give provisional credit quickly.
-ARIA finishes a reasonable investigation within minutes of case submission, allowing the issuer to take the next steps many days faster than even the most well-run fraud teams.
+ARIA™ finishes a reasonable investigation within minutes of case submission, allowing the issuer to take the next steps many days faster than even the most well-run disputes teams.

 Better Decisions – Think of the highest dollar, most complex dispute.
-Consider all of the things that are checked and double checked and the care that goes into the investigation.
+Consider all of the things that are checked and double-checked and the care that goes into the investigation.
 What if the best research could be applied to every dispute?
 What if the best knowledge in the industry was available to draw upon?
-ARIA makes this possible.
+ARIA™ makes this possible.

 Significantly Reduced Costs – Taking care of cardholders is the issuer’s business.
-Losing money to fraud, friendly fraud, costly research and audit issues is not.
-ARIA can help issuers focus on their core business and drive costs down significantly around the fraud management process.
+Losing money to fraud, friendly fraud, costly research, and audit issues are not.
+ARIA™ can help issuers focus on their core business and drive costs down significantly around the disputes process.